viam-labs/generator-viam-module/README.md

 ## Current limitations

 - Only Python module generation is currently supported.
-- Module generation for existing APIs works well, module generation for resources defining new APIs is not complete.
 - The generator currently only supports generation of modules that expose a single modular resource.
 These modules can be manually extended.

 ## Usage